bcumming/surf25/slides.md

 **AIM** How can C2SM become more resiliant, and take control of providing support?
 **AIM** How can MCH take more control of their pro
 -->

 ---

+# Deploying uenv

+The uenv tool is an open source C++ project [`github.com/eth-cscs/uenv2`](https://github.com/eth-cscs/uenv2)

+* When a new tag is created we build RPMs
+* `[x86_64, aarch64] x [sles15.5, sles15.6] x [slurm-versions]`

+A **uenv vService** deploys the tool:

+1. detect the version of Slurm, uarch and OS version on the system
+2. download the correct RPM and install it
+    * Slurm Plugin
+    * CLI tool
+3. configure the Slurm plugin
+4. create mount points
+5. create the system uenv configuration file

+---